Geometric formulation of quantum mechanics: Mathematical structures

-where $I_{n}$ is a $n\times n$ identity matrix. \end{ex} In following sections we will show that the quantum dynamics governed by Schr\"{o}dinger and von Neumann equations can be described by Hamiltonian dynamics outlined above.
+where $I_{n}$ is a $n\times n$ identity matrix. \end{example} In the following sections we will show that the quantum dynamics governed by Schr\"{o}dinger and von Neumann equations can be described by Hamiltonian dynamics outlined in this section.